Takicegek/Interpeer/whitepaper.md

 To protect against malicious admin, Interpeer will be open source and all admin changes to the blockchain will not be instant; instead they will be scheduled and all peers have that time to decide to vote against it, if a pre-set percentage vote against it, the change will not be applied.

 ### 7.4 man-in-the-midle attack
-The seeder is hosting the website to the visitor, so in a way it's even better than MITM; the options for the attacker are stealing data or modifying the data.
+The seeder is hosting the interpeer-site to the visitor, so in a way it's even better than MITM; the options for the attacker are stealing data or modifying the data.

 The plug-in would verify that the data is accurate as all members of the peer-group must agree and if they used [interpeer.net](www.interpeer.net) as a proxy there would be a clear warning of the dangers of not using the plug-in.

 The issue of stealing data is bigger, as the seeder is acting as your web-host, but they are just an anonymous peer.
 This issue is left to the seeders to deal with, the problem can be fixed in a number of ways; for example using Java-script to decrypt any sensitive data on the browser of the visitor, and then storing the data encrypted on Interpeer.
 This would make end-to-end encrypted, thus secure from the malicious seeders.

 ### 7.5 splitting the network
-if you can stop a peer from connecting to other peers, thus segmenting the network, an attacker may be able to do “double spends”.
+If you can stop a peer from connecting to other peers, thus segmenting the network, an attacker may be able to do “double spends”.

 This is rather difficult to achieve as each peer is connecting to many other peers continuously, and as jobs get assigned to new peer-groups the connections change.
 If a peer couldn't connect to form a new peer-group it would detect a connection problem to the network.

 ### 7.6 malicious developer
-because development will be centralised, one attack vector would be to hide malicious code in an update.
+Because development will be centralised, one attack vector would be to hide malicious code in an update.
 But as peers get to vote against an update and all the code is open source, it would be almost impossible to get an update approved with malicious intent.

 ### 7.7 off-line Byzantine general
-although the Byzantine generals problem can be solved by signing messages, the problem assumes all the generals will be accessible.
+Although the Byzantine generals problem can be solved by signing messages, the problem assumes all the generals will be accessible.
 As peers will sometimes lose connection and drop off-line, Interpeer must be able to deal with this.
 The problem comes with malicious peers not replying on purpose or not redirecting messages from certain target peers to accuse them of being off-line.

 This problem is solved by contacting peers directly if a peer tasked with multi-casting is accusing a peer of being off-line, but then you still have the problem of the peer being on-line to one and not replying to the other peer.